redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 * Building from source into an output artifact (what type of artifact will depend on the scenario and we will define what this means more specifically with examples).
-* Defining what we contextually mean as a "buildroot" and how that can mean different things to different people based on scenario.
-(This will directly relate to RPM building specific topics later)
 * Placing those output artifacts somewhere on the system that is useful within the `Filesystem Hierarchy Standard`_.